 When a diagnosis of dementia is made we know that the effects are also felt with the partner, family member and circle of friends.
 We know that caring for someone with dementia can involve many challenges and at times feel quite isolating, in fact in a recent UK carers survey, 87% of participants stated that caring had a negative impact on their mental health with 91% stating that the biggest impact was anxiety or stress.

-With this in mind we designed a carers support programme to help people cope with issues such as social isolation, anxiety and poor sleeping patterns within a friendly and informal small group setting.
-What makes these groups unique is the emphasis on nature and the outdoors in terms of their therapeutic capabilities to increase feelings of wellness and reduce periods of anxiety.
+With this in mind, carers tell us how joining the activity groups helps them cope with issues such as social isolation, anxiety and poor sleeping patterns.
+The friendly and informal small group setting and an emphasis on nature and the outdoors are a great recipe for increasing feelings of wellness and reducing periods of anxiety.

 Ann started coming to the group not long after her husband was diagnosed with vascular dementia.
 She was having trouble sleeping, anxious thoughts running through her head.